zriyansh/signoz.io/blog/2021-11-19-opentelemetry-flask.md

 ![Cover Image](/img/blog/2023/08/opentelemetry_flask_cover.webp)

-Instrumentation is one of the biggest challenge engineering teams face when starting out with observability.
-Instrumenting a distributed application architecture is not easy.
-Applications now have distributed services as well as distributed teams that might be using multiple programming languages and numerous frameworks and libraries.

-<a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" >OpenTelemetry</a> is the leading open-source standard that is solving the problem of instrumentation.
+Instrumentation is the biggest challenge engineering teams face when starting out with monitoring their application performance. <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" >OpenTelemetry</a> is the leading open-source standard that is solving the problem of instrumentation.
 It is currently an incubating project under the <a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank" >Cloud Native Computing Foundation</a>.

 It is a set of tools, APIs, and SDKs used to instrument applications to create and manage telemetry data(Logs, metrics, and traces).
 It aims to make telemetry data(logs, metrics, and traces) a built-in feature of cloud-native software applications.

-### Why use OpenTelemetry?

-As might be clear by now that OpenTelemetry helps you to generate telemetry data.
-You still need a backend to analyze, store and visualize that data.
-By design, OpenTelemetry is vendor-agnostic.
-And that's one of the biggest advantages of using OpenTelemetry.
+One of the biggest advantages of using OpenTelemetry is that it is vendor-agnostic.
 It can export data in multiple formats which you can send to a backend of your choice.

 In this article, we will use [SigNoz](https://signoz.io/) as a backend.
-SigNoz is an open-source APM that can be used for both metrics and distributed tracing.
+SigNoz is an open-source APM tool that can be used for both metrics and distributed tracing.

 Let's get started and see how to use OpenTelemetry for a Flask application.